-Recreation Committee Objectives
+Recreation Committee-Working Group Objectives

-Recreation Committee's major preoccupations are greenspace and woodland maintenance and management.
+Recreation Committee's-WG's major preoccupations are greenspace and woodland maintenance and management.
 It is also concerned about footpaths and Rights of Way matters within the parish.
 It provides MPC's observations in response to applications to ESC as the Planning Authority for works to trees covered by Tree Preservation Orders (TPO applications) and to trees in a Conservation Area (TCA applications).
-There is a contract in place for the day to dayday-to-day work of maintaining the playing field greenspace and its hedges, which was awarded to CGM Ltd in 2020.
-Works are commissioned for tree management in accordance with the result of the annual/18 month- tree safety assessment carried out by the Council's arboriculturalist.
-Recreation Committee is also responsible for the play area equipment at Melton playing fieldRecreation Ground, Jubilee Green and
+There is a contract in place for the day-to-day work of maintaining the playing field greenspace and its hedges, which was awarded to CGM Ltd in 2020.
+Works are commissioned for tree management in accordance with the result of the annual/18 month tree safety assessment-inspection carried out by the Council's arboriculturalist.
+Recreation Committee is also responsible for the play area equipment at Melton Recreation Ground, Jubilee Green and Beresford Road.

-Beresford Road.
 This is checked weekly by the Council's Maintenance Officer and subject to an annual inspection by a specialist company.

-In March 2021 the tennis fencing was replaced and the Council is also looking at the provision of adult exercise equipment adding additional play equipment.
-The Council's Tree Warden, together with the Tree Crew, is carrying out planting schemes throughout the village, and full details of the Burkes Wood Management Plan (2016) can be found on the Recreation page of the Council's website-at www.melton-suffolk-pc.gov.uk.
+In March 2021 the tennis fencing was replaced and the Council is also looking at adding additional play equipment.
+The Council's Tree Warden, together with the Tree Crew, is-carrying out regular planting schemes throughout the village, and full details of the Burkes Wood Management Plan (2016) can be found on the Recreation page of the Council's website.

 The Council is committed to ensuring the preservation of the green spaces it owns and is actively looking to improve and enhance these spaces through planting and maintenance.
 It works closely with bodies including Transition Woodbridge and the Suffolk Wildlife Trust.
-In particular it is 2022 MPC workeding with residents towards developing proposals for enhancements at Hall Farm Road Sports Ground.to enhance the Jubilee Green at Hall Farm Road.
+In 2022 MPC worked with residents to enhance the Jubilee Green at Hall Farm Road.
 Work completed including improving the wetland area, planting of trees and wildflowers, installing a bench, new football goal and basketball hoop.